deutschebank/fluxnova-docs-manual/content/update/minor/75-to-76/_index.md

 ### Wildfly 10

-The pre-built Camunda 7.6 distribution ships with Wildfly 10.1.0, whereas 7.5 ships with Wildfly 10.0.0.
-Camunda 7.6 is supported on Wildfly 8.2 and 10.0 such that a Wildfly update is not required when migrating from 7.5 to 7.6.
+The pre-built Flowave.6 distribution ships with Wildfly 10.1.0, whereas 7.5 ships with Wildfly 10.0.0.
+Flowave.6 is supported on Wildfly 8.2 and 10.0 such that a Wildfly update is not required when migrating from 7.5 to 7.6.

 ## Custom Process Applications

-For every process application, the Camunda dependencies should be updated to the new version.
+For every process application, the Flowave dependencies should be updated to the new version.
 Which dependencies you have is application- and server-specific.
 Typically, the dependencies consist of any of the following:

-* `camunda-engine-spring`
+* `flowave-engine-spring`
-* `camunda-engine-cdi`
+* `flowave-engine-cdi`
-* `camunda-ejb-client`
+* `flowave-ejb-client`
 * ...

 There are no new mandatory dependencies for process applications.